Learner Driver Guide

 You’ll need to get your provisional driving licence before you can get behind the wheel.
 We won’t be able to offer you driving lessons until you have it, so make sure you apply as soon as you can.

-Our tutorial videos are designed to help you learn the core practical driving techniques that make up the driving test.
+Our final set of driving lesson tutorials are designed to help you learn core practical driving manoeuvres.
+These routines are featured in the practical driving test.
 Master these manoeuvres and you’ll be well on your way to becoming a safe driver for life!

 Even if your instructor agrees that you’re ready, you can’t apply for your practical driving test until you’ve passed your theory test.
-Be sure to book your theory test in plenty of time, and read our guide so you know what to do next and what to expect.
+Be sure to book your theory test in plenty of time!
+Read our guide now so you know what to do next and what to expect.

-The Show and Tell component of the practical driving test is all about showing the examiner that you understand the basics of how to care for your car.
+The Show and Tell component of the practical driving test is all about showing that you understand the basics of how to care for your car.
 Your examiner will be looking to see that you know how to carry out routine maintenance and perform vital safety checks.
-Find out more about what you need to know —

-Once you’ve passed your theory test and your instructor agrees that you’re ready, you’ll be able to book a driving test.
+Once you’ve passed your theory test and your instructor agrees that you’re ready, you’ll be able to book your practical driving test.
 All you’ll need to do then is make sure you’re prepared for the big day!
-We’ve put together some resources to help you get ready —
+We’ve put together some resources to help you get ready.

 Free Driving Lesson Downloads